 For the “Future Growth” section, you will find analysts’ earnings and revenue growth as well as earnings per share forecasts presented in graphical format.

-And for the “Financial Health” section, you will find assets vs liability for both short-term and long-term, debt to equity ratio as well as an oversimplified balance sheet in graphical format.
+For the “Financial Health” section, you will find assets vs liability for both short-term and long-term, debt to equity ratio as well as an oversimplified balance sheet in graphical format.

 So, after going through everything, you can see that the main advantage of using Simply Wall St is that basic financial data and ratios are presented to you in an easy-to-read graphical format.

-If you are a new investor, you might find this format very beginner friendly.
+If you are a new investor, you might find this format very beginner-friendly.

 Also, Simply Wall St covers a lot of international stock markets.